What are determiners?

-Determiners are words that are used with nouns to clarify the noun.
-They can clarify:
+Determiners are used with nouns to clarify the noun.
+They are used:

 - to define something or someone